slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You only have to do a very few things right in your life so long as you don’t do too many things wrong."
 -- Warren Buffett [1930]*

+> *"I will have to remember «I’m here today to cross the swamp, not to fight all the alligators."
+-- Rosamund [1942] & Benjamin Zander [1939]*

 > *"You can do anything, but not everything."
 -- David Allen [1945]*